-The 3 rings of member commitment in any dynamic group
+The 3 rings of commitment in any group

-Managing any team, network or group becomes a whole lot simpler if you understand the three rings of member commitment.
+Managing any team, network or group becomes a whole lot easier if you understand the distinction of the three concentric rings of team member commitment.

-I define the three rings as the Inner Ring, Middle Ring and Outer Ring.
+I define the three concentric rings as the Inner Ring, Middle Ring and Outer Ring.

 For something so fundamental I was amazed to find there seems to be very little written about it - the only reference I could find to anything vaguely similar is in "Mastering Virtual Teams " .

 Essentially the group leader(s) and each group member should make a joint decision on which one of the three concentric rings of commitment they belong in (at that point in time):

 - The Inner Ring